ktrotek/InventoryWizart/README.md

 <br>

   > A Portable IT Asset Collector For **Windows** and **macOS**.
-  > Drop it on a USB stick, run it on each machine, and will output in CSV
+  > Drop it on a USB stick, run it on a machine, and it will output in CSV
   > format the hardware, OS, network, and every connected monitor including
   > serial numbers!
-The output easily load into Excel, or your own scripts
+The output easily loads into Excel, or your own scripts
   > Below is a showcase of the two CSV files outputted.
 <br>